Ventero/amf-cpp/README.md

 # Documentation #

-So far, only serialization is supported, and the API is still subject to change.
+So far, only serialization is supported, and the serialization API is still subject to change.
 Proper documentation will follow once the API is stabilized.

 If you want to try the serialization, simply create the AMF objects (see `types/amf*.hpp`) and insert them into a `Serializer` object.
 To get the serialized data as `std::vector<u8>`,